UberGuidoZ/Hak5-OMG-Payloads/payloads/library/exfiltration/ExfiltrateWindowsNTLM/README.md

 ### Settings

-* Set the Dropbox token
+* Set the Discord webhook URL
-* Ensure Dropbox API permissions are granted
+* Ensure the webhook permissions are configured

 ## Credits